Kells Priory

 WebsiteHeritage Ireland – Kells Priory

-Getting There – From Kilkenny city centre, follow the R697 south for about 15 km; the priory is sign‑posted just off the road beside the King’s River.
-Public transport is limited, so a car is the most convenient option.
+Getting There – From Kilkenny city, follow the R697 south for about 15 km; the priory is sign‑posted off the road beside the King’s River.
+Public transport is limited – Bus Éireann runs a service to Kells, after which it is a 1.5 km walk to the site.
+Driving is the most convenient option.

-Enjoy the blend of spiritual history and medieval fortification that makes Kells Priory a must‑see destination for anyone travelling through Ireland’s ancient east.
+Enjoy the blend of spiritual history and medieval fortification that makes Kells Priory a standout destination on Ireland’s ancient east route.